 Howard received his Bachelor of Industrial Design from Pratt Institute in 1962.

 During his student years he apprenticed under Theodore Roszak, American sculptor, as a welder and fabricator of steel sculpture.
 In 1968 he became an illustrator of children's books, trade & text.
-Howard is in the permanent collection of Children's Literature, Zimmerli Art Museum, and Rutgers University and in the permanent collection of the Bergen Museum, and numerous private collections
+Howard is in the permanent collection of Children's Literature, Zimmerli Art Museum, Rutgers University, The Eric Carle Museum of Picture Book Art, Amhurst, MA,. and in the permanent collection of the Bergen Museum, and numerous private collections

 One person and selected group exhibitions have included: Lippman Gallery at Short hills NJ; Pine Gallery, at Fair Lawn Library, NJ; Watchung Arts Center, Watchung NJ, Wiseman Galleries, Grants Pass, OR, The Studio Space on Madison, Dumont NJ, Clifton Art Center, NJ: Hob’art Gallery, Hoboken; Pro Arts, Jersey City,NJ; Six Summit Gallery, Ivoryton, CTThe Bergen Museum, NJ; The Piermont Flywheel Gallery, Piermont NY; Hobart, Hoboken NJ; George Segal Gallery, Montclair NJ; Jewel Spiegel Gallery, Englewood NJ; Belskie Museum, Closter NJ; Cooperstown Art Center, Cooperstown, NY; Foundry Art Center, ST. Charles, MO; South Shore Art Center, Cohasset, MA; Monmouth University, Monmouth NJ; Princeton Theological Seminary, Princeton, NJ; Johnson & Johnson World Headquarters; Fairleigh Dickinson University; Ben Shahn Gallery, William Paterson University; Passaic Community College, Paterson, NJ; RH Love Gallery, Chicago, Ill; Gallery Renee Denise, Chicago Ill.